ADIKURWA/ESP32Marauder/Flipper-Zero.md

 Once all of the solder connections have been made, a piece of double-sided tape can be used to fix the MicroSD Breakout Board to the back of the WiFi Development Board.
 <p align="left"><img alt="Marauder logo" src="https://github.com/justcallmekoko/ESP32Marauder/blob/master/pictures/IMG_5876%20-%20Copy.jpg?raw=true" width="300"><img alt="Marauder logo" src="https://github.com/justcallmekoko/ESP32Marauder/blob/master/pictures/IMG_5877%20-%20Copy.jpg?raw=true" width="300"></p><br>
 <p align="left"><img alt="Marauder logo" src="https://github.com/justcallmekoko/ESP32Marauder/blob/master/pictures/IMG_5879%20-%20Copy.jpg?raw=true" width="500"></p>

+## Support
+If you are looking to support me and my pursuit of shitty projects, consider heading over to my [Patreon](https://www.patreon.com/justcallmekoko).
+It aint much and it's not very big around, but it'll get the job done.

 ## YouTube Video
 The following video describes and demonstrates the installation and usage of the Marauder firmware on the Flipper Zero WiFi Dev Board.